15 Best Leg Exercises and Workout for Muscle & Strength

 The front squat is a more advanced version of the barbell squat that works the muscles of the legs.
 The front squat will place a great deal of emphasis on the quads.

-The barbell squat and the barbell front squat work the same target and synergistic muscles.
+The barbell and front squat work the same target and synergistic muscles.

 However, the barbell front squat recruits more stabilizer muscles, including various back muscles, your shoulders, and your chest.